The Best Interactive Theatre Experience at Sleep No More in New York

-Once you are lead out of the Speakeasy, there is no talking during the show.
+Once you are taken out of the Speakeasy, there is no talking during the show.
 Even most of the performances by the actors will be done silently.

-You’ll be walking and running from room to room (and up and down stairs) a lot.
+You’ll be walking and running from room to room (and up and down the stairs) a lot.
 Wear comfortable clothes and good shoes.
 Within the show, there are several chairs and couches you can sit down at if you need a break.
-Try not to sit too long cause you might miss something awesome.
+Try not to sit too long cause you might miss some of the action.